How to Avoid Overdraft Protection Fees at the Bank

 Your bill at the restaurant is $40; the transaction goes through.
 Then you go to the movie.
 First, you buy the tickets at $24 for both of you; the transaction goes through.
 Then you went to the concession stand and ordered $20 worth of candy and drinks.
 Again, the transaction goes through.

-Let’s say your bank charges $30 for overdraft protection, how much did you really spend?
+Let’s say your bank charges $30 for overdraft protection; how much did you really spend?
 Some might think they would have paid $114, but it would actually be $174.
 If the base cost for the night was $84, you’ve now spent over twice that due to overdraft privilege.
 This is because most banks charge their fee per item.
 Most banks also have a cap on how many fees can be assessed in a single day.
-What you need to understand is that the total possible cost in overdraft fees alone can get into the multiple hundreds really fast.
+You need to understand that the total possible cost in overdraft fees alone can get into the multiple hundreds really fast.